 Scenario analysis is an expert estimation based on the analysis of current internal processes in order to estimate the frequency and loss effect of rare but significant oprisk events.

-The Bank performs scenario analysis on yearly basis.
+The Bank performs scenario analysis on yearly basis and on MKB-group level.